linddev87/MovieTest/README.md

 - The user should be able to filter the list by title and release year
 - A list of movies to be included in the list is provided in a CSV file once every year.
 A sample CSV file has been provided.

--
 Solution Structure

 The solution structure is inspired by Clean Architecture with the following layers:
 - Domain layer at the center defining the interfaces and core datamodel.
 - Application layer containing services that depend on the domain layer.
 This layer is where repositories and external services are connected.
-- Infrastructure layer which implements the persistence-related interfaces
+- Infrastructure layer which implements the persistence-related interfaces defined in the application layer including the EntityFramework DbContext
+- Outer 'Driver' layer containing the following:
+	- A WebApi used for querying the movie database
+	- A Sqlite3 database currently stored on the local machine
+	- A Console App for running the import service

 Backlog